 Keywords: Multi-Agent Systems, Large Language Models, Agent Alignment, AI Safety

 Abstract: As large language model~(LLM) based agents interact autonomously with one another, a new class of failures emerges that cannot be predicted from single agent performance: behavioral drifts in agent-agent conversations (AxA).
-Unlike human–agent interactions, where humans ground and steer conversations, AxA lacks such stabilizing signals, making these failures unique.
+Unlike human-agent interactions, where humans ground and steer conversations, AxA lacks such stabilizing signals, making these failures unique.
 We investigate one such failure, *echoing*, where agents abandon their assigned roles and instead mirror their conversational partners, undermining their intended objectives.
-Through experiments across $60$ AxA configurations, $3$ domains, and $2000+$ conversations, we demonstrate that echoing occurs across three major LLM providers, with echoing rates from $5\\%$ to $70\\%$ depending on the model and domain.
-Moreover, we find that echoing is persistent even in advanced reasoning models with substantial rates ($32.8\\%$) that are not reduced by increased reasoning efforts.
-We analyze prompt impacts, conversation dynamics, showing that echoing arises as interaction grows longer ($7+$ turns in experiments) and is not merely an artifact of sub-optimal prompting.
-Finally, we introduce a protocol-level mitigation in which targeted use of structured responses reduces echoing to $9\\%$.
+Through experiments across $66$ AxA configurations, $4$ domains (3 transactional, 1 advisory), and $2500+$ conversations (over $250{,}000$ LLM inferences), we show that echoing occurs across major LLM providers, with echoing rates as high as $70\\%$ depending on the model and domain.
+Moreover, we find that echoing is persistent even in advanced reasoning models with substantial rates ($32.8\\%$) that are not reduced by reasoning efforts.
+We analyze prompt, conversation dynamics, showing that echoing arises as interaction grows longer ($7+$ agent turns) and is not merely an artifact of sub-optimal experiment design.
+Finally, we introduce a protocol-level mitigation where targeted use of structured response reduces echoing to $9\\%$.

 Primary Area: alignment, fairness, safety, privacy, and societal considerations